input-output-hk/catalyst-voices/docs/src/catalyst-standards/permissionless-auth/auth-header.md

 #### Nonce

-The `nonce` field of the [Catalyst ID] is used to prevent timing based replay attacks.
+The `nonce` field of the [Catalyst ID] is used to prevent time-based replay attacks.
 The backend will validate every `nonce` is within a permitted time windows.
 This allows handling of both Clock Skew, and allows a `nonce` to be re-used for a short duration.